rust-lang/rust-project-goals/src/2024h2/Project-goal-slate.md

 * Final slate will be approved by each team involved:
     * Likely mechanism is a "check box" from the leads of all teams that represents the team consensus

 It is not yet clear how much work it will be to drive this process.
-If needed, the owner will assemble a "goals committee" to assist in assist in reading over goals, proposing improvements, and generally making progress towards a coherent final slate.
+If needed, the owner will assemble a "goals committee" to assist in reading over goals, proposing improvements, and generally making progress towards a coherent final slate.
 This committee is not intended to be a decision making body.

 ## Frequently asked questions

+### Is there a template for project goals?

+This RFC does not specify details, so the following should not be considered normative.
+However, you can see a preview of what the project goal process would look like at the [nikomatsakis/rust-project-goals](https://github.com/nikomatsakis/rust-project-goals) repository; it contains a [goal template](https://nikomatsakis.github.io/rust-project-goals/2024h2/0000-TEMPLATE.html).
+This RFC is in fact a "repackaged" vesion of [2024's proposed Project Goal #1](https://nikomatsakis.github.io/rust-project-goals/2024h2/0001-Project-goal-slate.html).

 ### Why is the goal completion date targeting end of year?